 Transfer grade point average (GPA) is computed on the basis of transferable coursework only.
-Transferable coursework is coursework that could be used toward an undergraduate degree a McMurry.
-Developmental or vocational course work is not accepted for transfer credit, but is taken into consideration in admission decisions.
-Transferable coursework with grades of "D" or below are not accepted for transfer credit but are used in determining transfer GPA.
-Not more than eight semester hours of Health Fitness courses will be accepted as credit towards a bachelor's degree or used to calculate transfer GPA.
+Transferable coursework is coursework that could be used toward an undergraduate degree at McMurry.
+Developmental or vocational coursework is not accepted for transfer credit but is taken into consideration in admission decisions.
+Transferable coursework with grades of "D" or below is not accepted for transfer credit but is used in determining transfer GPA.
+No more than eight semester hours of Health Fitness courses will be accepted as credit toward a bachelor's degree or used to calculate transfer GPA.